GGIS 100 - Introduction to Meteorology

 GGIS 407 - CyberGIS & Geospatial Data Science

-Intended to introduce students to CyberGIS – Geospatial Information Science and Systems (GIS) based on advanced cyberinfrastructure as well as the state of the art in high-performance computing, big data, and cloud computing in the context of geospatial data science.
-Students will use CyberGISX, which is an innovative cyberGIS framework for conducting data-intensive, reproducible, and scalable geospatial analytics with Jupyter Notebook as its primary user environment.
-Students are expected to learn how to develop Jupyter notebooks to analyze and visualize geospatial data using leading-edge cyberGIS software and python libraries.
-Emphasis is placed on learning the cutting-edge advances of cyberGIS and its underlying geospatial data science principles.
+Introduction to CyberGIS: Geospatial Information Science and Systems (GIS) based on advanced cyberinfrastructure and state of the art high-performance computing, big data, and cloud computing in the context of geospatial data science.
+Students will work within the CyberGISX framework and Jupyter Notebook user environment to conduct data-intensive, reproducible, and scalable geospatial analytics and analyze and visualize geospatial data using leading-edge cyberGIS software and python libraries.
 Same as GEOL 407.
 4 undergraduate hours.
 4 graduate hours.
+Prerequisite: GGIS 403 or consent of instructor.

 GGIS 427 - Geospatial AI Literacy